-- Cumulative H.S. grade point average of 2.75 (on a 4.0 scale) - Composite ACT score of 20 (940 SAT) with sub-scores of 17 or higher - · Class rank in the top half of their graduating class. - Mount Mercy applicants are encouraged to complete the following high school coursework: - · Four years of English - · Three years of Mathematics - · Three years of Social Studies - Three years of Science
+- · Completed online application - · Official transcripts from all schools previously attended - Cumulative H.S. grade point average of 2.75 (on a 4.0 scale) - Composite ACT score of 20 (940 SAT) with sub-scores of 17 or higher - · Class rank in the top half of graduating class. - Mount Mercy applicants are encouraged to complete the following high school coursework: - · Four years of English - Three years of Mathematics - Three years of Social Studies - · Three years of Science